An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: INTRODUCTION

 The remainder of this paper is organized as follows.
-In Section 2, we review the basic RHD formulation of the M1 closure scheme, combined with the multicomponent method proposed by \citet{Rosdahl_and_Teyssier_2015} and the RSLA.
-In Section 3, we provide an overview of the three challenges discussed above.
-Section 4 describes the formulation of our improved RHD scheme to solve the challenges.
-In Section 5, we present its numerical implementation in the self-gravitating magnetohydrodynamics code, SFUMATO.
-In Section 6, we validate our method using a series of test problems.
-Section 7 presents simulation results for the evolution of a protostar formed in the early universe as an application of our new scheme.
-Finally, Section 8 provides a summary of this paper.
+In Section \ref{sec:Review}, we review the basic RHD formulation of the M1 closure scheme, combined with the multicomponent method proposed by \citet{Rosdahl_and_Teyssier_2015} and the RSLA.
+In Section \ref{sec:challenges}, we provide an overview of the three challenges discussed above.
+Section \ref{sec:improved_scheme} describes the formulation of our improved RHD scheme to solve the challenges.
+In Section \ref{sec:comp_proc}, we present its numerical implementation in the self-gravitating magnetohydrodynamics code, SFUMATO.
+In Section \ref{sec:tests}, we validate our method using a series of test problems.
+Section \ref{sec:ProsForm} presents simulation results for the evolution of a protostar formed in the early Universe as an application of our new scheme.
+In Section \ref{sec:Discussion}, we discuss the limitation of our new scheme.
+Finally, Section \ref{sec:Summary} provides a summary of this paper.